An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Examples

 where $I$ denotes the ($n\times n$) identity matrix.
-However, for numerical stability, we wish to avoid the explicit calculation of the matrix because it involves determining the inverse of the matrix product $AA^\top$.
-Instead of applying (\ref{eq:L1proj}) in each iteration, we could equivalently use the following procedure:
+However, for numerical stability, we wish to avoid the explicit calculation of the projection matrix because it involves determining the inverse of the matrix product $AA^\top$.
+Instead of applying (\ref{eq:L1proj}) in each iteration, we can use the following adaptive procedure:

 Note that the matrix $AA^\top$ is symmetric and positive definite, for $A$ with full (row-)rank $m$.
 Hence, the linear system in (\ref{eq:L1projIter2}) can be solved by an iterative method, e.g., the method of Conjugate Gradients (CG) \cite{HS52}.
-In exact arithmetic, CG computes a solution to an $m$-dimensional linear system in $m$ iterations.
-However, rounding errors in actual computations may destroy this property.
-A preconditioner could be applied to improve performance, but note that (\ref{eq:L1projIter2}) amounts to solving a normal equation, which are generally difficult to precondition \cite{S00}.

-Thus, we can derive an \emph{inexact} projection operator as follows: Let $q^k$ be the \emph{approximate} solution of~\eqref{eq:L1projIter2} that gets updated with every CG iteration, and denote the corresponding residual by
+For a given $\varepsilon_k$, stopping the CG procedure in (\ref{eq:L1projIter2}) as soon as the iteratively updated approximate solution $q^k$ satisfies